Project Kick-off Meeting

 Running the play

-The project kick-off meeting is really a play-of-plays.
-Pick a set of activities from the selection below based on what your project needs most.
+The project kick-off meeting is a play-of-plays.
+Pick a set of activities from the selection below based on what your project needs to succeed.

 - Whiteboard or butcher's paper